Eli Kim

-Ellison Kyoung-jae Kim (born March 13, 1991), better known by his stage name Eli, is a Korean American singer, rapper and actor.
-He is a former member of South Korean boy band U-KISS.
-He was a rapper in the group and was one of the English-speaking members of U-KISS alongside former member Kevin Woo.
+Ellison Kyoung-jae Kim (born March 13, 1991), better known by his stage name Eli, is a South Korean-American singer and rapper.
+He is a member of South Korean boy band U-KISS.

 Early life

 Eli was born in Los Angeles, California to Korean parents.
 He spent most of his years in Fredericksburg, Virginia.
 He has a younger sister Minah and an older sister Hannah.
 He attended Ni River Middle School and Riverbend High School in Virginia.
 After dropping out of high school, he went alone to Beijing, China at 15 to pursue his studies, and also learned Mandarin.
 He trained in Taekwondo and Kung Fu for 12 years, opening an opportunity for him to be cast as an extra in a Chinese movie.
 He is fluent in English, Korean and Mandarin.

 Music career

 U-Kiss

 Eli is the fourth addition to the Korean boy band U-KISS, which was formed by NH Media Entertainment in 2008.
 They were launched in Power of Atamix in Japan alongside other Korean boy bands such as Paran.
 They also debuted in South Korea days later.

 On April 27, 2011, Eli and Kevin went to Hong Kong for a special street date with their Hong Kong fans for their show Star Date with U-KISS in Hong Kong special.
 This was sponsored by Binggrae, which aims to connect the fans all over the world to Hallyu stars to encourage cultural exchanges.
 The special was aired through Arirang TV on May 3.

 On May 16, 2019, NH Media announced that Eli’s contract with NH Media had expired and he had decided not to renew it along with other fellow U-KISS member Kiseop.